-The Board met face-to-face at least seven times this year at scheduled meetings, held over a two-day period.
-Petrofac Limited was incorporated in Jersey and we endeavour to hold at least half of our regular Board meetings in Jersey.
+The Board met face-to-face six times this year at scheduled meetings, while three telephonic meetings were held.
+As a company incorporated in Jersey, we endeavour to hold at least half of our physical Board meetings there each year.

 More details are available about Board Meetings and attendance in our Governance report.

 Directors are encouraged to be open and forthright in their approach, with active debate encouraged during Board meetings before any decisions are taken.
 We believe this boardroom culture helps to forge strong and open working relationships while enabling our Directors to engage fully with the Company and allowing them to make their best possible contribution.

 The relationships between the Chairman and the Group Chief Executive and the Senior Independent Director are particularly important, as they represent the views of the management and the Non-executive Directors, respectively.
 A number of meetings are held to ensure the Board meetings are effective.